 This year, I changed my vegetable garden into a combined perennial/vegetable border.
 It’s a long story but basically, the squirrels got the better of my veggies last year and I swore never again.
 Since I will have flowers and vegetables growing in one space, I wanted some decorative and functional items in it.
-This DIY Bean Teepee looks great and gives great support to climbing beans.
+This DIY Bean Teepee is a fun vegetable garden hack, and gives great support to climbing beans.

 How to make a DIY Bean Teepee

 The garden is huge – about 1100 square feet and I’ve transformed it with walkways, arbors, paths, and all manner of flowers.
 Also growing in it are my favorite veggies: tomatoes, spring onions, lettuce, broccoli, bush beans, cucumbers and pole beans.

 The pole beans are heirloom seeds from my great grandmother’s garden from the late 1800s which have been painstakingly saved from the beans in each generation of gardeners.

 This type of support works best with pole beans and other climbing string beans.
 Bush beans don’t need as much support.
 If you are wondering about the differences between pole beans vs bush beans, check out my article on growing beans.
 It gives lots of great growing tips for both types of beans.

 I needed something for the beans to climb this year, as well as a decorative accent in my new combined bed that would not look too “vegetably” if you know what I mean.

 I came up with this idea for a bean teepee that not only allows my beans to climb beautifully but is easy to make and also makes a great garden accent.
 Oddly enough, this bean teepee is the most commonly “liked” part of my gardens by friends that wander through my beds.

 This teepee is simple to do, requires very little in the way of supplies and is very durable.
 I’m going to make a smaller one for my cucumbers to climb now.